Statement of curriculum Intent

 Art and Design students will be inspired by opportunities to make discoveries and adopt a ‘what if’ approach, using a broadening range of mediums and processes.
 Students are to solve problems through experimenting and developing ideas creatively in which to explore textures, materials and surfaces to help them create personal and meaningful artwork.

-Students will develop an appreciation of Art within history and its impact on the wider world.
+Students will develop an appreciation of Art within society and its impact on the wider world.
 To broaden students' curiosity of the world they live in.
 They will be equipped to communicate through creative individual and personal outcomes.

 - They will be able to confidently analyse, evaluate and articulate their understanding of artwork using an art-based vocabulary based on written work and discussion.